GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Complexity kills.
-It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *Ray Ozzie*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts